AxelWalthelm/ContourTracing/README.md

 **Rule 2 "EF":** else if forward pixel is foreground, move to the tested pixel (do not turn)
 **Rule 3 "ER":** else turn right (do not move)

-**Termination:** Tracing is done when we reach the edge we started on, i.e. we are on the same pixel in the same viewing direction.
+**Termination:** Tracing ends when we reach the edge we started on, i.e. we are on the same pixel in the same viewing direction.

 ### Comparison